Reading comprehension: Professional development

 The National Reading Panel noted that comprehension strategy instruction is difficult for many teachers as well as for students, particularly because they were not taught this way and because it is a demanding task.
 They suggested that professional development can increase teachers/students willingness to use reading strategies but admitted that much remains to be done in this area.

-The directed listening and thinking activity is a technique available to teachers to aid students in learning how to un-read and reading comprehension.
+The directed listening and thinking activity is a technique available to teachers to aid students in reading comprehension.
 It is also difficult for students that are new.
 There is often some debate when considering the relationship between reading fluency and reading comprehension.
 There is evidence of a direct correlation that fluency and comprehension lead to better understanding of the written material, across all ages.
 The National Assessment of Educational Progress assessed U.S. student performance in reading at grade 12 from both public and private school population and found that only 37 percent of students had proficient skills.
 The majority, 72 percent of the students, were only at or above basic skills, and 28 percent of the students were below basic level.